rosieRRRRR/pqai/README.md

 ## **5.5 Canonical Fingerprint Encoding**

 Fingerprint objects MUST use the global canonical encoding rules in §1.11.
 Encodings MUST be identical across devices.

-The following text is the continuation of your specification, reformatted to match the style of the previous blocks.

 -----